LedgerWorks/eth-playground/README.md

 ## Testing Contracts Locally

-We use Hardhat to run tests locally against contracts.
+We use Hardhat to run test smart contracts.
 In order to run these tests, take the following steps:

 1. Ensure you have all dependencies installed: `npm install`